txusa63/coffee-ordering-system/README.md

-React-Flask calculator ordering app with a SQLite database.
+React-Flask coffee ordering app with a SQLite database.

 # Getting Started with Create React App